 Both NoSQL databases and modern Blockchain ledgers benefit from a set of common principles.
 When they are both implemented for an application a lot can be accomplished as the platforms can complement each other.

-In this article, we review two synergistic overlaps that look at how Couchbase’s NoSQL platform could support your next enterprise distributed ledger application, e.g. based on Hyperledger.
+In this article, we review two synergistic overlaps of Blockchain and NoSQL that look at how Couchbase’s NoSQL platform could support your next enterprise distributed ledger application, e.g. based on Hyperledger.
 This topic is very deep, but I only touch on two superficial ideas to help map out the commonalities and opportunities: distributed computing, and world state.

 For more information on Blockchain in general I recommend the academy pages at ledger.com, preview is shown below.

 Modern enterprise architectures are built on distributed computing at their core–be they parallel processing CPU/GPU environments, multi-node database clusters, or global datacenters with synchronized clusters in different locales.

 By leveraging the distributed processing speed, recoverability, and scalability of these architectures (a topic in its own right!) application developers are able to focus on building the desired user experience and letting backend data systems do the heavy lifting.

 What does it mean to be distributed?
 In its most basic form, it means having more than one server that is managed as part of a cluster of nodes.
 Ideally, there is no single point of failure or centralized control in distributed systems.

 Also, it assumes that workload items are broken into pieces that are digestible by the underlying atomic processors, e.g. distributing the work across multiple nodes.

 Other names for these kinds of systems include peer-to-peer networks, clustered computing, parallel processing, etc. Wikipedia has a great list of the kinds of systems leading up to today.